matheusicaro/mi-study-notes/README.md

 8. Signing Git Commings

    <br> **GENERAYE KEY**

    <br> 1.
 Install GPG: `sudo apt-get install gpg`

    <br> 2 Run: `gpg --gen-key`

    <br> 2.1.
 This will prompt you for your name and email--fill these out. **Make sure you use the same email that is set in your github as a primary email**

    <br> 2.2.
 IMPORTANT: IT IS GOING TO ASK YOU 4 TIMES TO SET A SECRET PASSWORD.
 DOING THIS WILL BE A BAD TIME.
 Instead, just leave the fields blank and proceed without a password. **If you do set a password, you will need to enter it every time you commit.**

    <br> 3.
-Run `gpg --list-secret-keys --keyid-format LONG` and copy the 16 character key identifier listed on the sSECOND line
+Run `gpg --list-secret-keys --keyid-format LONG` and copy the 16 character key identifier listed on the SECOND line

    <br> 4.
 Run `gpg --armor --export 0000000000000000000000000000000000000000 gpg-key.txt`

    ![signing%20git%20commits.png](https://github.com/matheusicaro/private-helpers/blob/master/files/signing%20git%20commits.png)

    <br> **CONFIGURE GIT**

    <br> 1.
 Edit your git config in `~/.gitconfig`

    <br> 2.
 Under `[user]` add `signingkey = <16 character key identifier>`

    <br> 3.
 Under `[commit]` add `gpgsign = true`. _Note that if you do not add this configuration to `commit` then you must make commits with the `-S flag`, like `git commit -S -m “foo bar”`_

    ```